will-chang6/will-chang6/README.md

 👯 I’m looking to collaborate on any full-stack projects that you are passionate about.
 Let's connect!

-💬 Ask me about my love for
+💬 Ask me about my love for mindfulness-based practices,

 📫 **How to reach me:** william.chaang@gmail.com

 😄 **Pronouns:** He/Him/His

 ⚡ **Fun fact:** I grew up in Taipei and have always straddled the American and Taiwanese cultures.
 I live for experiencing local foods, immersing myself in nature, and hearing people's stories.

-## About Me

-Hello!
-I'm Will Chang, a passionate software engineer with a love for React and a knack for problem-solving.
-Currently, I'm immersed in the exciting world of fashion technology, working on Delphi Clothing.

 <!--